Welcome!

 THE GREAT HIDDEN SCANDAL...

-Let me say first --To all those in the art business who sell the work or artists, be it originals or prints, as well as art show owner/promoters, and art associations… If you are of the few who genuinely treat artists fairly in business, and respectfully -- You have my utmost of respect, and I applaud you!
-You are an example of how things in the art business should be done, and with particular regard to how the primary players… The Artists should be treated, without whose work and accomplished skills no one would have anything to show, sell and make a living from.
+Let me say first --To all those in the art business who sell the work of artists, be it originals or prints, including art show owners/promoters, and art associations… If you are of the few who genuinely treat artists fairly in business, and respectfully -- You have my utmost of respect, and I applaud you!
+You are an example of how things in the art business should be done, and with particular regard to how the primary players… The Artists, should be treated, without whose work and accomplished skills no one would have anything to show, sell and make a living from.

-The words of those who are gallery owners, dealers, art show promoters, art publishers, and any other art middlemen, is largely what forms (if there is any mentioned at all) almost all of what so many people in society know concerning the workings of artist to gallery/middlemen business relationships.
+The words from most of those who are gallery owners, dealers, art show promoters, art publishers, and any other art middlemen, as well as the stage props and costumes (the fancy brick and mortar galleries, the costumes and demeanor of any of the middlemen/salesmen, anything… to purvey the illusion that they are (or must be…) knowledgeable, legitimate, and representatives of the highest order and professionalism for the Artists and their works) is largely what forms almost all of what so many people in society know concerning the workings of artists to gallery/middlemen business relationships.
 This, like so many things, is and has been by careful design.
-As an artist who like so many others, and for so long, has felt the sting of many incredibly unjust situations in the process of making a living in a business controlled so greatly by others, as well as hearing my fellow artists experiencing the same -- I will go to offer here a much different picture, to those interested in knowing the truth, quite different than would ever be given or admitted to by most all of The Middlemen.
+As an artist who like so many others, and for so long, has felt the sting of many incredibly unjust situations in the process of making a living in a business controlled so greatly by others, as well as hearing my fellow artists experiencing the same -- I will go to offer here a much different picture, to those interested in knowing the truth, quite different than what would ever be given or admitted to by most all of The Middlemen.

 First, I think it’s important to say that as the title mentions, there is a great scandal existing within the subject.
-It has in fact been going on for a long time, maybe to one degree or another, since the concept of such a working relationship was invented.
-It is my purpose though, to speak primarily about the here and now, and within context to my own lifetime of accumulated knowledge / experience with the subject.
-Besides saying that there is a scandal, I should say too that it is a hugely covered up scandal.
+It has in fact been going on for a long time, maybe to one degree or another, since the concept of such a working relationship between the players was invented.
+It is my purpose though, to speak primarily about the here and now, and within context to my own lifetime of accumulated knowledge and experience with the subject.
+Besides saying that there is a scandal, I should say also that it is a hugely covered up scandal.
 But before going into details of it, let me first go about explaining whom the players are:

 The Artists;

 Are in general of course, those who are creative people who produce artworks.
-While all artists including those who do their work more as a hobby or avocation are also impacted from the topic issue, I will only go into discussion here in reference to those artists who are professionals such as myself.
-I will also not go into the bottomless pit in discussion of opinion about what art is real art, and what isn’t.
+While all artists including those who do their work more as a hobby or avocation are also impacted from the topic issue, I will go into discussion here more in reference to those artists who are professionals, such as I have been for most of my working life.
+I will also not go into the bottomless pits of discussion and opinion about what is and should deserve to be titled as art, and what isn’t/shouldn't - What is good and/or exceptional art, and what isn't - Who is and should have a legitimate claim on being noted as an artist, and who is not and should not be.
 For purposes here at least: A professional artist is one who has or does make his/her primary or sole source of living through the production and sales of his/her art.
 Interestingly, there are many in the general public who don’t realize that there actually are artists of this professional definition.
-Then there are other people who would not recognize the endeavor as a working profession in any case.
+Then there are others who would not recognize the endeavor as a legitimate working profession in any case.
 Many of these believe that whatever art they see on display and for sale, is the work of hobbyists or those who make their primary living in some other field.
-This could be cited as major Fallacy #1, which ultimately goes itself to causing poor consequences to those who are in fact professional artists.
+Others can look at a piece of art, such as a painting hanging for sale in any sort of venue, and not even go so far as thinking about that it was produced by anyone, or understand that perhaps what they are looking at is the work of a person who has spent much or all of his/her life developing the ability/talent to be able to produce what they're seeing.
+These kinds of things could be cited as major Fallacy #1, which ultimately goes itself to causing harsh consequences to those who are in fact professional artists, most of whom are in continual struggle to put the food on the table, and as they continue to pursue their passion and offer their very best to the buying public.

 Artists can also be clearly defined in ways other than as commonly thought of.
 They are both innovators and manufacturers of product goods.
-They are businessmen and women who own and operate their own businesses.
-They are involved with all of the duties and responsibilities inherent to maintaining a business, just as it is for any others in business.
+They are businessmen/women who own and operate their own small businesses.
+They are involved with all of the duties and responsibilities inherent to maintaining a business, just as it is for others in any business.
 In addition, a large focus is in the creation of their works and the continuing development of it.
-This comes from the root of their greatest interest, but also because the particular goods they produce to make their livings are not necessities, and are a luxury to most people’s definition or circumstances.
+This comes from the root of their greatest interest, but also because the particular goods they produce to make their livings are not necessities and not manufactured on an assembly line (although… some do that, and sell it as otherwise) or by robots, and are a luxury to most people’s definition or circumstances.
 Art as a profession is extremely competitive.
-Aside from the typical lifelong self-passions in constantly bettering their work for their own fulfillment, artists are faced with certain realities.
+Aside from the typical lifelong self-passions of constantly seeking to better their work for their own fulfillment and drive, artists are faced with certain realities.
 They must strive to making their work the best it can be at any given time in their working lives, in order to have best chances at survival for their business, and any chance at survival or a decent living for themselves and their families.
 Most artists unfortunately do not have much or any latitudes of safety nets, cushions, or ability to absorb losses in unprofitable time spent, materials bought, or anything else costing but not rendering a return.
-They are, for all practical purposes, living on the edge and living with far less than most, in comparatives to most other fields (including non-professional jobs) in their returns for true work efforts, and the skilled expertise they’ve acquired to do the work, which most have paid dearly for, including sacrifices over many years.
+They are, for all practical purposes, living on the edge and living with far less than most, in comparatives to most other fields (including non-professional jobs) in their returns for true work efforts, and for the skilled expertise they’ve acquired to do the work, which most have paid dearly for, including in economic and standard of living sacrifices over many years.

-I believe most artists have at one time or another, in seeing the news of others in society who make a living in things other than art, who are having difficulties and complaints over returns to them in their own work, and who then often come to success in having such concerns rectified in whole or part -- That Artists, making natural comparatives with their own similar plight of difficulties with these other folks, -- Have felt absolutely amazed at either the others complaints, the comparative luxury of these others gaining positive outcomes to their complaints.
-Also, to many Artists, since it would be considered a luxury (since they rarely see it for themselves), it is amazing to see that others in other professions/work who make efforts to protect / better themselves, is a common awareness in society and therefore is allowed as both accepted and legitimate for them.
-But regardless of the amazement and a fair amount of lament in essentially being shut out of such norms taken for granted by so many others - Artists go about their business and producing their work, for as long and as well as they can – perhaps over a lifetime -- where they are forced to accept the differences to them, as well as the generally low awareness of that situation from their fellow human beings.
-This does not come because artists have some ‘Hollywood’ oriented like for suffering, but because -- 1.)
-It comes with the territory in the business, and societal awareness, both not of their design.
+I believe most artists have at one time or another, in seeing the news of others in society who make a living in things other than art, who themselves are having/have had difficulties and have complaints over returns to them from their own particular work, who then often come to better success and having such concerns rectified in whole or part, through their making vocal note of it to those who might be in control, or even through their unions and public at large -- That Artists, naturally making comparatives with these other folks to their own similar plight of difficulties, -- Have felt absolutely amazed many times, at either their complaints, or… the comparative (to artists) luxury of their gaining positive outcomes for themselves from their complaints and making their inequities known.
+Also, to many Artists, since it would be considered a luxury (since they rarely see it for themselves), it is amazing to see that others in other professions/work who make efforts to protect / better themselves, is a common awareness in society and therefore is allowed as both accepted and legitimate… for them.
+But regardless of the amazement and a fair amount of lament in essentially being shut out of such norms, and taken for granted by so many others - Artists go about their business and producing their work, for as long and as well as they can – perhaps over a lifetime -- where they are forced to accept the differences to them, as well as the generally low awareness of that situation from their fellow human beings.
+This does not come because artists have some ‘Hollywood’ movie oriented like for suffering, but because -- 1.)
+It comes with the territory in the business as it is and has been made to be… by those of financial advantage who are largely in control of the business, by lack of societal awareness of it from what they have been misled to believe, or that they simply do not care.
 2.)
 That serious professional Artists are committed to their work, and that as people with a passion for their work, they are not prone to being quitters.
-All the above from at the end of fallacy #1 to this point, I will offer as fallacies #2.
-It defines much but certainly not all, of what so many people in general are completely unaware of and have in their misunderstandings or flawed definitions of artists, and the art profession.
+All of the above from the end of fallacy #1 to this point, I will offer as fallacies #2.
+It defines much but certainly not all, of what so many people in general are completely unaware of and have in their misunderstandings or flawed definitions/perceptions of artists, and the art profession.

 However, there are some others who are very aware of the above, and put together with their own particular interests and work expertise, have found the situations as a ripe opportunity.
 To some degree these are the profit/investor art collectors, but for the most part ---- They are The Art Business Middlemen.